 - The vulnerability is not already known to the public

-CVEs will only be requested for vulnerabilities with a severity of Medium or higher.
+CVEs will only be requested for vulnerabilities with a severity of Moderate or higher.

 As a crowd-funded community project, OctoPrint is not able to offer bounties for security vulnerabilities.
 However, if so desired we will give credit to the discoverer of a vulnerability in our release notes and the release announcements on the blog.